polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 Encoded as the first byte identifying the index of the variant that the value is.
 Any further bytes are used to encode any data that the variant implies.
+Thus, no more than 256 variants are supported.

 #### Example